Acquasparta

 Acquasparta is a town and comune in the province of Terni (Umbria, central Italy).
 It is located on a hill above the Naia Valley and the river of the same name, facing the Monti Martani mountain range.

-It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+Acquasparta is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 It also sits between two hot springs, the Amerino and the Furapane.

+Etymology

+In the 19th century Adone Palmieri derived the name Acquasparta from acqua sparsa ("scattered water"), referring either to its position on a low hill in a valley watered by the Naia stream.

 History

-The name's origin is traditionally connected to the Roman toponym of Aquas Partas ("divided waters" or "between the waters"), about which, however, no documentation exists.
-More probably, the name born from the presence of several different water sources in the area.
+Origins and Middle Ages

 During the ancient Roman domination the area was a retreat – a spa whose mineralized hot water baths were easily accessible from Rome along the west branch of the via Flaminia.
 Thermal baths remain open to the public today.

-The city was later part of the Terre Arnolfe, and was later subjected to Todi.
-Subsequently, in 1588, it became a fief of the Cesi family.
+The first reliable evidence for the existence of a settled nucleus at Acquasparta dates to the end of the 10th century.
+At the time, the territory of Acquasparta formed part of the Terre Arnolfe, lands between Spoleto, Todi and Terni granted by Otto I to Count Arnolf.
+At an unspecified date it was then subject to the Abbey of Farfa.

+By the end of the 12th century the area was ruled by the descendants of Arnolf, known as the Bentivenga family, also referred to as the nobles of Acquasparta.
+In 1233 the settlement was subjugated by Todi, under whose jurisdiction it remained from the 13th to the 15th century.

+On 8 August 1489 it was granted the status of terra franca (free land) by Pope Innocent VIII, implying a degree of local autonomy.